Houston Police Department: Joe Campos Torres

 In May 1977, Joe Campos Torres (1954 - May 5, 1977), a 23-year-old Vietnam War veteran, was arrested for disorderly conduct at a bar in Houston's predominantly Hispanic East End neighborhood.
 Six Houston police officers took Torres to a spot called "The Hole" next to Buffalo Bayou and beat him.
 The officers then took Torres to the city jail, where they were ordered to take him to the hospital.
 Instead of taking Torres to the hospital, the officers took him back to the banks of Buffalo Bayou where he was pushed into the water.
 Torres' body was found two days later.

 In June 2021, police chief Troy Finner apologized to the Torres family, calling the killing "straight-up murder."
+In May 2022, Janie Torres, the sister of Joe Campos Torres, was one of ten plaintiffs suing the department for false arrests during the 2020 protests against police brutality in the wake of George Floyd's murder.

 Chad Holley beating

 Chad Holley was a sophomore at Elsik High School at the time of his arrest in March 2010 as an alleged burglary suspect.
 There appeared to be obvious abuse by Houston police officers immediately prior to his arrest that was captured on a security camera video which was leaked to the public.
 Holley was eventually found guilty and sentenced to probation until age 18.
 The incident resulted in 12 officers being disciplined, fired, or charged.
 All appealed the decisions.

 Officer Andrew Blomberg, the first of four officers to go on trial, was acquitted of charges of "Official Oppression".